Why have Family Councils?

 A lot of times when we have a challenges or a problem arises, tempers start to flare and because we may be in a rush and we’re in a hot spot, no one can think of a good solution at that time.
 So then the parent tells the child to be quiet or just obey because there is no time to discuss it.
 Then the child feels stifled, restricted, and unvalidated.

-It’s wonderful to have weekly meetings where challenges are discussed in a cool, calm, and collected environment.
+It’s wonderful to have weekly family council meetings where challenges are discussed in a cool, calm, and collected environment.
 It’s great when you’re under a ton of pressure during a busy school morning and a child says they have a better idea, or they have a challenge to discuss, and you can tell them to write it on the Family Council Agenda to discuss later.

 Then the family can discuss the challenge at the weekly family meeting when everyone is unhurried and calm.
 Just don’t forget to have the meeting!